TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/CreateNew.rst

 That's all that is required for a new site.

 .. tip::
-   Just by having a site configuration you get page based routing out of the box.
+   Just by having a site configuration you get human-readable page URLs out of the box.
 Read more about how to configure the :ref:`routing <routing>`.

 Learn more about :ref:`adding languages <sitehandling-addingLanguages>`,